willbir/proq-creoq/README.md

-# proq-creoq
-Simple scoring software for PROQ2, PROQ3 and CREOQ3 questionnaires.
+## Simple scoring software for PROQ2, PROQ3 and CREOQ3 questionnaires.

-The PROQ and CREOQ are measures of relating and interrelating developed by Dr John Birtchnell.
+PROQ and CREOQ are measures of relating and interrelating developed by Dr John Birtchnell.

 To use the software first download it as a Zip file, extract the files and then open index.html in any modern web browser.

-## About the measures
+### About the measures

 ##### The Person's Relating to Others Questionnaire (PROQ)